You may wish to see an introductory page with a map first.

 In 1530 Emperor Charles V assigned the County of Malta, which was part of the Kingdom of Sicily, to the Knights Hospitallers or of St. John.
 In addition he gave the Knights Tripoli, on the coast of today's Libya.

 The Knights were best known as the Knights of Rhodes, because after having been expelled from the Holy Land at the end of the XIIIth century, they became the rulers of Rhodes and some other nearby islands.
 In 1522 they were forced to surrender Rhodes to the Ottomans after a long siege.
-Once in Malta the Knights immediately decided that Borgo was a more appropriate location for them, than Cittą Notabile (Mdina).
+Once in Malta they immediately decided that Borgo was a more appropriate location for them, than Cittą Notabile (Mdina).
 One of the first things they did at Borgo was to place the holy images which they carried from Rhodes inside chapels of new or existing churches.

-Philippe Villiers de L'Isle Adam, Grand Master of the Order, accepted the offer of Emperor Charles V with reluctance and only as a temporary base from which he hoped to reconquer Rhodes.
+Philippe Villiers de L'Isle Adam, Grand Master of the Order, accepted the offer of Emperor Charles V with reluctance and only as a temporary base from which he hoped to conquer Rhodes back.
 Eventually these hopes were dashed by the growing Ottoman power at sea and auberges, hostels where the knights of each tongue (country) lodged or just met, were built in a quarter of Borgo called Collachio, which existed also at Rhodes and was reserved to the Knights.
 The size and decoration of the auberges, when compared to those of Rhodes, show the difficulties the Knights faced at the beginning of their Maltese experience.

 Fresco by Matteo Perez d'Aleccio in the Grand Masters Palace at Valletta showing the Ottomans in the process of laying siege to Borgo on July 9, 1565: 1) Castile Bastion; 2) Fort S. Angelo; 3) Fort S. Elmo